AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 - You will be entitled to up to 26 weeks of leave in a single 12-month period to provide care for a military service member who is recovering from a serious illness or injury sustained in the line of duty on active duty, provided you are the spouse, son, daughter, parent or next of kin of the covered service-member.

-I am currently certified for intermittent FMLA but my condition has worsened.
-May I take regular or block leave?
+I am currently certified for intermittent FML but my condition has worsened.
+May I take regular leave?

 Yes, you may change your leave from intermittent to regular or block or vice versa.
 You will need to qualify both administratively and medically.
 Both leaves will need to be medically certified and separate paperwork must be completed for each leave.
 In the scenario above, you would then be entitled up to a maximum of 84 days leave to be combined with any days previously taken intermittently.
 You are entitled to the maximum amount of available time off.

-Which family members are covered under the phrase “serious health condition of a family member?”
+Who is covered under “serious health condition of a family member?”

 The family members that would permit a Flight Attendant to take FMLA leave must be a parent, child, spouse or Domestic Partner of the Flight Attendant.